finos/symphony-bdk-java/README.md

 #### AuthenticationProvider

-To leverage the authentication support offered by the application, provide an implementation of the ```AuthenticationProvider``` interface.
+To leverage the authentication support offered by the SDK, provide an implementation of the ```AuthenticationProvider``` interface.

 The ```AuthenticationProvider``` interface defines two methods: